COVID-19 pandemic in Mexico: August–December 2020

 On September 9, Coahuila passed 1,500 deaths; 13,367 people have been released from hospitals.
 Arturo Herrera Gutiérrez (SHCP) reports that 440,000 industrial jobs have returned after closings earlier this year.
 Reuters reports that Landsteiner Scientific pharmacies will receive 32 million doses of the Russian-made vaccine in November.
 Switzerland removes Mexico from the list of countries with a high rate of infection.
 Six former Health Secretaries release a report critical of the government's response to the virus, saying that increased testing and mapping of cases could lead to containing infections in six to eight weeks.
 Pemex became the company with the most COVID-19 deaths in the world, with 313.
 The state-owned oil company also reported 8,166 cases, of which 78.3% have recuperated.
 The numbers do not include retired workers or families of workers, whose 583 cases have resulted in 413 deaths.

 On September 10, Hugo López-Gatell thanked the former health secretaries for their report on the government's response to the pandemic, but questioned the timing and possible political motives, noting that the report had been produced with input from the Citizens' Movement.
 He also noted the irony of Dr. José Narro's criticism of a lack of infrastructure.

 Mexico passed the mark of 70,000 deaths on September 11.

-On September 12, each of the 951 public hospitals that receives COVID-19 patients was given 1,500 cachitos (one-twetieth of a lottery ticket) for the September 15 raffle of the presidential airplane.
+On September 12, each of the 951 public hospitals that receives COVID-19 patients was given 1,500 cachitos (one-twentieth of a lottery ticket) for the September 15 raffle of the presidential airplane.
 Each cachito has a value of MXN $500; if a hospital wins, the MXN $20 million (US $1 million) is to be applied to hospital infrastructure, equipment, or medical supplies.
 The Party of the Democratic Revolution called for an investigation.

 On September 15, hospitals in Fresnillo, Durango (ISSSTE); Tepic, Nayarit (IMSS); and Charo, Michoacán (IMSS) each won MXN $20 million in the raffle of the presidential plane.

 Federal Deputy Miguel Acundo González (Social Encounter Party) died from COVID-19 on September 16.
 Thirty-one deputies have tested positive for COVID-19, but most have been asystematic or have had mild cases.

 The SRE announced on September 17 that the partial closure of the border with the United States would extend until October 21.

 British medical journal The Lancet publishes an article that states the high level of COVID-19 deaths among Mexican health workers is related to poor working conditions.
 Mexico has reported 1,320 deaths in the sector, compared to 1,077 in the United States, 649 in the United Kingdom, and 634 in Brazil.